 Whilst many people are aware of Edinburgh’s famous city centre castle, there is another castle just outside the city centre – Craigmillar Castle.
 It is one of the places we recommend to those looking for lesser known things to do in Edinburgh.

-Dating from the late 14th century, Craigmillar Castle is a truly impressive castle to visit.
+Dating from the late 14th century, Craigmillar Castle is an impressive castle to visit.
 The walls in some places are over three metres thick!
 Today much of the castle is ruined, but the main structure is still obvious and it is fun to explore all the different parts of the castle.
 Its most famous historical visitor was probably Mary, Queen of Scots.

 Craigmillar Castle appeared in Season 3 of Outlander, where it filled the role of Ardsmuir Prison.
 It was here that Jamie and a number of other Jacobite rebels were imprisoned following the Battle of Culloden.
 In the show, this was set in the Scottish Highlands, but in real life it’s just outside Edinburgh and easy to visit.